 - 2 large eggs beaten

-- 1 cup sharp cheddar cheese shredded; may substitute any shredded cheese
+- 2 cups sharp cheddar cheese shredded; divided; may substitute any shredded cheese or combination of cheeses

-- 4 tablespoons onion grated fine on a box grater
+- 4 tablespoons onion grated fine on a box grater; more to taste

-- 1 teaspoon paprika may be sweet, smoked, or hot
+- 1 teaspoon paprika sweet, smoked, or hot

 - salt to taste